Logiqx/gps-guides/devices/garmin/fenix-5/README.md

-The Fenix 5 range was first released in 2017.
+The Fenix 5 range was released in 2017.
 The 5S (left) is the smaller model and 5X (right) is the larger model.

 There is a Sapphire edition and regular edition of the Fenix 5 + 5S, but only Sapphire edition of the Fenix 5X.